Irene Brin: Early years and the meeting with Gaspero del Corso

 In 1934, at the age of twenty, Brin made her debut in the columns of the newspaper "Il lavoro” (The Work) in Genoa edited by Giovanni Ansaldo.
 In 1937 Ansaldo recommended her to Leo Longanesi as a columnist for the weekly Omnibus.
 Initially she wrote under the pseudonym "Mariù", but later changed to "Oriane" as a tribute to Marcel Proust's character Oriane de Guermantes.
 She eventually adopted the name Irene Brin.

 Brin's fiancé, Carlo Roddolo, died on 18 February 1937 in Addis Ababa.
 A few years later during a dance at the hotel Excelsior in Rome, she met Gaspero del Corso, a young officer with whom she discovered to share an intense passion for Proust, art and travelling.
 The two married shortly afterwards.
-In 1941 Brin wrote her first book "Olga in Belgrade", inspired by her experience during the war in Yugoslavia mainly in Slovenia from 1941 to 1942.
+In 1941 Brin wrote her first book "Olga in Belgrade", inspired by her experience during the war in Yugoslavia mainly in Slovenia and Ljubljana from 1941 to 1942.